CivicTechWR/CTWR-Website/README.md

 Once you have RVM installed, you can install the correct version of Ruby with the command `rvm install 2.5.1`

 #### Bundler
+Bundler is a dependency manager.
 If you don't have bundler, you can install it with `gem install bundler`

 #### Jeykyll
+Jeykyll is the static site builder we use.
 Jekyll has installation guides for macOS, Ubuntu, and Windows: [Install Jekyll](https://jekyllrb.com/docs/installation/)

 If you have any other issues or questions, you can [post the issue on this repo](https://github.com/CivicTechWR/ctwr_website/issues) or contact Sharon - *s-kennedy* on Github or *sharon* on the CTWR slack.